orbisgis/orbisdata/docs/README.md

 ## Getting Started

-OrbisData need at least Java 8 to work.
+OrbisData need at least Java 11 to work.

 ### Architecture

 Each module of OrbisData is divided in two : the API mainly, constituted of interfaces, and its implementation.

-#### DataManager
+#### Data

-The DataManager modules are dedicated to the creation, the access and the requesting of databases.
+The Data modules are dedicated to the creation, the access and the requesting of databases.
 `H2/H2GIS` and `Postgresql/Postgis` are supported.

-#### ProcessManager
+#### Process

-The ProcessManager modules are dedicated to the creation of processes with the definition of the in/output.
-Processes can be executed with input values and can also be chained using a ProcessMapper.
+The Process modules are dedicated to the creation of processes with the definition of the in/output.
+Processes can be executed with input values and can also be chained.

 ### How to add OrbisData